baishalidutta/Comments-Toxicity-Detection/model/glove/README.md

 ## Instructions to download

 * Extract the archive
-* Copy the directory contents to this folder
+* Copy the directory contents in this folder